 The objective of BRGMON-9, as outlined in the Terms of Reference (BC Hydro 2012, 2018), is to monitor the response of fish habitat and fish populations to Seton Dam operations.
-The scope of work for BRGMON-9 in Implementation Year 8 (2020) was to:
+The scope of work for BRGMON-9 in Implementation Year 9 (2021) was to:

 - 1. Document hydraulic conditions in the Seton River; - 2.
-Collect information on juvenile fish habitat use in the Seton River as it relates to the instream flow regime; - Monitor anadromous salmon spawning locations in the Seton River to assess potential risk of redd dewatering; - 4.
-Monitor changes in the quantity, quality, and location of suitable spawning gravel in the Seton River; - Complete an annual report that summarizes 2020 monitoring results and incorporates all BRGMON-9 results to date.
+Collect information on juvenile fish habitat use in the Seton River as it relates to the instream flow regime; - 3.
+Monitor anadromous salmon spawning locations in the Seton River to assess potential risk of redd dewatering; - 4.
+Monitor changes in the quantity, quality, and location of suitable spawning gravel in the Seton River; - Complete an annual report that summarizes 2021 monitoring results and incorporates all BRGMON-9 results to date and includes a literature review on the effects of increased flows during winter months.